visualbuilder/filament-export-scheduler/README.md

     ],

     /**
-     * Where the exports should be stored local, s3
+     * Where the exports should be stored local or s3 */
-     */
     'file_disk' => 'local',